H6NTechnologies/H6NSDK/README.md

         client->setPlayerUniqueID(pid);

-    Often times, H6AC can automatically acquire the playerís unique ID, if you are using a platform such as Steam.
+    Often times, H6AC can automatically acquire the player‚Äôs unique ID, if you are using a platform such as Steam.
 See Advanced Usage for additional details. [todo]
 4. **Create the H6ACServer interface.** \
  \
-On the game server, weíll need to create an H6ACServer interface, in a similar manner as the client: \
+On the game server, we‚Äôll need to create an H6ACServer interface, in a similar manner as the client: \
 `H6ACServer* server = (H6ACServer*)Agent_createInterface(H6AC_SERVER_INTERFACE, H6AC_SERVER_VERSION);`
 \
-Youíll only need one server interface instance.
+You‚Äôll only need one server interface instance.
 It is thread-safe and can be shared between network channels.
 5. **Inform H6ACServer of your Integration ID.** \
  \
-When your server starts up, call the `begin `function of `H6ACServer` with your Integration ID.
-Your Integration ID can be found on the Dev Center.
+When your server starts up, call the `begin` function of `H6ACServer` with your Integration ID.
+Your Integration ID can be found on the Dev Center, located on our website.

         H6N_IntegrationID igr;
         igr.bytes = { 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00 }; // put your Integration ID here